 copyright: Linda Nichols

 Tasmanian devils are also very good swimmers, however if they have young in the pouch they avoid swimming for more than very short distances.
-Tasmanian devils actually love water and will wade and splash about, even sitting or lying down in it to stay cool.
+Tasmanian devils actually love water and will wade and splash about, even sitting or lying down in it to stay cool and play.
 They will often dabble in water with their front paws, somewhat in the manner of racoons.
-Tasmanian devils will sometimes store food in water and can even take a breath and “duck dive”.

 Tasmanian devil swimming